ianstormtaylor/slate/docs/walkthroughs/using-plugins.md

         return <del>{props.children}</del>
       case 'underline':
         return <u>{props.children}</u>
+      default:
+        return next()
     }
   }
 }
 ```

 And there you have it!
 We just added a ton of functionality to the editor with very little work.
-And we can keep all of our mark hotkey logic tested and isolated in a single place, making maintaining the code easier.
+And we can keep all of our mark hotkey logic tested and isolated in a single place, making the code easier to maintain.

 That's why plugins are awesome.
 They let you get really expressive while also making your codebase easier to manage.
 And since Slate is built with plugins as a primary consideration, using them is dead simple!